-Each of the seven spirits included in the Ararat line: 3 stars, five stars, Ani, Otborny, Akhtamar, Vaspurakan and Nairi, have unique identities marked by different nuances.
+Each of the seven spirits included in the Ararat line: 3 Stars, 5 Stars, Ani, Otborny, Akhtamar, Vaspurakan, and Nairi, have unique identities marked by different nuances.

-In 1998, the Yerevan Brandy Company became part of Pernod Ricard Group, the world leader in wines and premium spirits.
+Yerevan Brandy Company is part of Pernod Ricard Group, the world’s leading distributor of wines and premium spirits.
 Thanks to the cooperation with this international group, the legendary Ararat brand has positioned itself as one of the most prestigious and rare brandies in the world.

-Meanwhile, the Armenia brandy is a limited edition of 10,000 bottles, created to commemorate the independence of the country, which took place on September 21, 1991.
+Meanwhile, the Armenia line is a limited edition of 10,000 bottles, created to commemorate the country’s independence, which took place on September 21, 1991.
 The spirits used for this precious mixture were aged in oak barrels from 1991 until they went on sale in 2011.

 The Yerevan Brandy Company has also prepared the Peace Barrel, which will be opened and put on sale when the 100-year old conflict between Armenia and Azerbaijan—for the control of the Nagorno-Karabakh region—finally comes to an end. ■